-Next to the Horus Resort, an ugly concrete fountain greets nearly non-existent visitors.
+Next to the Horus Resort, an ugly concrete fountain greets nearly non-existent travellers to Middle Egypt.
 Whenever we walk the streets of Minya, people wave at us, crying „Welcome to Minya“ and “How are you”.
 For many years, the pleasant university town of Minya in Middle Egypt has been a difficult and rare destination for independent travellers, and very few groups went there.
-Security measures were high since the violent clashes between government security forces and Islamists during the 1990s, and usually a police escort was required when moving around.
+Security measures were high since the violent clashes between government security forces and Islamists during the 1990s.
+Therefore, usually a police escort was required when moving around.

 We find a room in a small Coptic hotel (Beach Hotel / Funduk Sharta) near the Corniche, where a policeman is always sitting in the lobby.
-Every time we pass him, he inquires about our sightseeing plans and means of transport, and makes telephone calls to inform all the other security staff in Middle Egypt at the checkpoints and sightseeing spots about our coming; but otherwise he leaves us alone.
+Every time we pass him, he inquires about our sightseeing plans and means of transport.
+He then proceeds to make telephone calls to inform all the other security staff in Middle Egypt at the checkpoints and sightseeing spots about our coming.
+But otherwise he leaves us alone.

 The ruins of Beni Hassan

 On the first day we visit the fantastic rock tombs at Beni Hassan about 20 km south of Minya.
 Most of the 39 tombs belonged to governors of the Middle kingdom, and four are open to visitors.
 The walls are covered with scenes from everyday life, like wine-making, dancing and hunting.
 Not so long after the (3rd millennium BC) civil war, wrestling and martial arts training for policemen also feature extensively.